-These are no exceptions to the rule unless an arrangement has been made between the student and the professor to sevise the professor to sevise the professor to sevise the professor to complete an assignment on time is an automatic failure of that assignment.
-Students who may lectures and class discussions must obtain notes for the classes and assignments missed from a classmate prior to the next period.
-Assignments from other classes may not be turned in as a substitute for the class.
+These are no exceptions to the rule unless an amargement has been made between the student and the professor to sevice the project/esserie/assignment.
+Failure to complete an assignment on time is an automatic failure of that assignment.
+Students who mass lectures and class discussions must obtain notes for the classes and assignments missed from a classmate prior to the next period.
+Assignments from other classes may mot be turned in as a substitute for this class.